burakaliu/compressor_tauri/README.md

 ![License](https://img.shields.io/badge/license-Apache%202.0-green)
 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS%20%7C%20Linux-lightgrey)

 **Stretta** is a simple, fast, private, and intuitive desktop application for compressing images.
-Built with Rust, Tauri, React, Vite, Tailwind, and shadcn/ui.
-It does everything you could want an image compressor to do.
-If it doesn't, let me know and I'll add whatever you want.
-If you find any bugs, let me know.
+Built with Rust, Tauri, React, Vite, Tailwind, and shadcn/ui, it does everything you could want an image compressor to do

 This was just a simple side project to learn Rust but I can continue expanding it if anyone finds it useful.
-The rest of the readme is AI slop
+I'm by no means a good programmer so if you find anything stupid in the code or something that could be improved, feel free to let me know

+## Installation
+Just head to the releases and download the latest one. dmg is for mac and exe is for windows

 ## ✨ Features